BrianSila/Travel-destination-finder/README.md

 # Travel-destination-finder

-## Introduction

- Global Travel Finder is an easy-to-use web application designed to help users discover the best travel destinations based on their preferences.
-Whether you’re looking for adventure, relaxation, or cultural experiences, this app provides personalized travel suggestions to make your next trip memorable.

 ## Table of Contents

+* Introduction
 * Installations
-* Features
+* MVP Features
 * Usage
 * Contributions
 * License
 * Acknowledgement

+# Introduction

+Global Travel Finder is an easy-to-use web application designed to help users discover the best travel destinations based on their preferences.
+Whether you’re looking for adventure, relaxation, or cultural experiences, this app provides personalized travel suggestions to make your next trip memorable.

+## Problem statement

+Travel enthusiasts often struggle to find destinations that align with their specific interests, whether for a relaxing getaway, an adventurous trip, or a cultural exploration.
+With so many places to visit around the world, it can be overwhelming to narrow down the options and find a destination that fits personal preferences.

+## Solution

+The Travel Destination Finder solves this problem by allowing users to search for destinations based on their interests.
+The app uses data from the GeoDB API to provide personalized city and country suggestions.

+## Technologies Used in Development

+The app has been developed by the use of the following technologies:
+* HTML(Hypertext Markup Language)
+* CSS(Cascading Sttyle Sheets)
+* Javascript
+* db.json file containing external data

 # Installation